Martin Luther King Jr. assassination location.

 On the evening of April 4th, 1968, King was standing on the balcony outside of his room.
 Unbeknownst to him, a pro-segregationist and petty criminal named James Earl Ray had taken up a shooting position in a rooming house that was just 200 feet away.

-At exactly 6.01 p.m., Ray fixed his scope on his target and fired a single shot with his Remington Model 760 rifle.
+At exactly 6.01 p.m., Ray fixed his scope on King and fired a single shot with his Remington Model 760 rifle.

 The bullet struck King in the face and traveled down his spinal cord, severing his external jugular vein and two major arteries.